 Relax After a Long Day of Play with Southern Management

-If you love the outdoors, this corner of the country can’t be beaten.
-Whether you’re looking for a challenging bike route or a scenic spot to host a springtime picnic, we hope this list of things to do outside in Northern Virginia helps you get out of your apartment and into the fresh air.
+If you love the outdoors, this corner of the country will be paradise.
+Whether you’re looking for a challenging hike or a flower-filled field to host a springtime picnic, we hope this list of things to do outside in Northern Virginia helps you get out of your apartment and into the fresh air.

-If you’re seeking a change of indoor scenery as well, let Southern Management help you find a new place to rent.
-We have a number of Northern Virginia apartment communities featuring great outdoor amenities of their own, including patios, balconies, community gardens, swimming pools, and so much more.
+If you’re seeking a change of indoor scenery too, let Southern Management help you find a new place to rent.
+We have a number of Northern Virginia apartment communities featuring great outdoor amenities of their own, including patios, balconies, community gardens, swimming pools and so much more.